ediazalmeyda/ediazalmeyda.github.io/research.md

 <p><img src="/assets/img/kino.jpg"></p>
 <p class="my-img-cap">Poster presentation on Milpa research with undergraduate advisee Kino Maravillas.</p>

 Agricultural pests and their microbes are an excellent experimental system to study host-microbe interactions.
-In collaboration with the Gerardo Lab at Emory University, we use transcriptomics to understand how the absence of an obligate symbiont impacts the overall health of its host as well as the detailed mechanisms how the insect gut (crypts) harbours microbial symbionts.
+In collaboration with the [Gerardo Lab](https://scholarblogs.emory.edu/gerardolab/){:target="_blank"} at Emory University, we use transcriptomics to understand how the absence of an obligate symbiont impacts the overall health of its host as well as the detailed mechanisms how the insect gut (crypts) harbours microbial symbionts.

-Using experimental evolution with squash bugs (Anasa tristis) and their horizontally transmitted symbiont (Burkholderia) we explore how the mode of transmission of the symbiont affects the fitness of the symbiont and its host.
+Using experimental evolution with squash bugs (_Anasa tristis_) and their horizontally transmitted symbiont (_Burkholderia_) we explore how the mode of transmission of the symbiont affects the fitness of the symbiont and its host.

 Our broader goal of this research is to reduce or eliminate pesticide use in managing agricultural pests.